 Because of their impact on insulin – the hormone responsible for moving nutrients where they need to go for use and storage – carbohydrates have a fast and significant impact on body weight.

-A complex, slow-digesting carbohydrate is ideal for these purposes so that you won't experience any exhausting blood sugar crashes.
+A complex carbohydrate is ideal for these purposes so that you won't experience any exhausting blood sugar crashes.

 Just slamming down weight gainer protein powders, though, isn't going to help you gain muscle – you'll probably gain a significant amount of fat.